Akshay-Kesarkar/riview15/README.md

 How to run project

+compatible for python 3.6 version
-1. Open project and install  requirements.txt
+1. Open project and pip install -r requirements.txt

 --------------------------------------------------------